astromuditgarg/astromuditgarg.github.io/_pages/about.md

 ---

-I am a second year PhD student under the supervision of Prof. Dr. Lucio Mayer at the University of Zurich.
+I am a second year PhD student under the supervision of Prof. Lucio Mayer at the University of Zurich.
 I am interested in Gravitational Waves Astrophysics.